-I was born and raised in Saint-Denis, France, but over the past 10 years, I lived in Paris, London, Louvain-la-Neuve, Leeds, York and Florence, before ending up in the Bay of San Francisco – which I currently call home.
+I was born and raised in Saint-Denis, France, but over the past 10 years, I lived in Paris, London, Louvain-la-Neuve, Leeds, York and Florence, before ending up in San Francisco – which I currently call home.

 My interests lie at the intersection of Philosophy and Public Policy.
 I write on social justice in general, and in particular, on social egalitarianism, inequalities between age groups, and what it means to treat young people as equals.

-At Stanford, I am currently Faculty Director of a new initiative called the Basic Income Lab.
+I am currently leading the Basic Income Lab – a new research and teaching initiative at Stanford.
 There is an increasing need for in-depth academic research on how to design a universal basic income and how to evaluate its implementation – assessing the visions that underpin unconditional cash, the political and economic feasibility of various proposals, as well as its strengths and weaknesses as a measure to alleviate poverty, precariousness and inequalities.
-Our new initiative serves to stimulate research on UBI, to advise those developing UBI policies and carrying out UBI experiments, to aggregate and disseminate research findings, and to convene scholars, policy makers, and leaders in business, think tanks, nonprofits, and foundations around the politics of UBI.
+Our new initiative serves to stimulate research on UBI, advise those developing UBI policies and carrying out UBI experiments, aggregate and disseminate research findings, and convene scholars, policy makers, and leaders in business, think tanks, nonprofits, and foundations around the politics of UBI.